About Debra Parmley

 On her Make-Believe Mondays Blog, she interviewed authors for four and a half years before she was published.

 She has done Cover Model Corner interviews since 2011 and these interviews sometimes run in Affaire de Coeur Magazine.
-She also does some freelance writing for clients and a few magazines.
+She also does freelance writing for clients and magazines.

 Debra enjoys teaching writing classes in-person and online and has taught on panels since 2009.
 She enjoys speaking and earned her CC in Toastmasters.